hytechclub/web-102/Week03/README.md

 - JavaScript comments
 - Data Types in JavaScript (only strings and numbers for now)
-    - This ties back to the Warm Up activity
+    - This ties back to the Warm-Up activity
 - Math with numbers
     - Converting a string to a number
 - Template literals